Basement Uplift - New ADU

 Fireclay Tile, a B Corp Certified company producing sustainable handcrafted artisan tile, was installed in the shower playing with size and shape.

-We refinished and reused existing fir boards from the clients for an accent.
+We refinished and reused existing fir boards from the clients for an accent wall.

-Natural slate tile and saturated the walls in Benjamin Moore's "Shady Lane," a vibrant, natural green bring the outside in and add a grounding contrast.
+Natural slate tile saturates the walls in Benjamin Moore's "Shady Lane," a vibrant, natural green, bringing the outside in and adding a grounding contrast.

-We added blocking inside the shower walls to accommodate future grab bar installation, an easy and impactful addition while the walls are open.
-The curbless shower easily accommodates accessibility needs.
-Using this shower is seamless, whether you are bringing in a shower chair or washing a dog, owing to the large, no-door, no-step design.
+We added blocking inside the shower walls to accommodate future grab bar installation, an inexpensive yet impactful addition while the walls were open.
+The concrete slab was designed to accommodate a curbless shower.
+Using this shower is seamless, whether you are bringing in a shower chair or washing a dog, thanks to the large, no-door, no-step design.

 Bedroom